 The art installation Al Mudhif was conceived and created by environmental artist Sarah Kavage and Iraqi designer Yaroub Al-Obaidi.
 It sets a stage for intercultural dialogue and healing for Iraqi, American, and Native American communities to share experiences and discover a sense of belonging while reshaping our socio-cultural biases towards invasive species.
 Rather than demonizing the plant, the artists are putting the plant into productive means with the aim to provoke a more nuanced understanding of that language around displacement and the movement of plants and people.

-Contextualizing the Iraqi guesthouse on the Schuylkill Center’s grounds, the communal exhibition documents the collective building process of the mudhif, comparable to the traditional efforts by intergenerational communities in Southern Iraq.
+Contextualizing the Iraqi guesthouse on the Schuylkill Center’s grounds, the group exhibition documents the collective building process of the mudhif, comparable to the traditional efforts by intergenerational communities in Southern Iraq.
 As mudhifs serve as space for celebration and hospitality across cultural, religious, and political boundaries, the exhibition is a place for reflection on war experience through the voices of U.S. veterans deployed in Iraq, Iraqi immigrants, and Native American veterans, and unfolds the complexity of environmental practices with invasive plants and indigenous relationship to land in the Delaware River watershed, the land which makes up most of Lenapehoking, the land of the Lenape people.

 The art installation is part of the larger art initiative Lenapehoking~Watershed with artists Sarah Kavage and Adrienne Mackey by The Alliance for Watershed Education (AWE).
 The Alliance for Watershed Education is a regional initiative of twenty-three partnering environmental education centers throughout the Delaware River Watershed in Delaware, New Jersey, and Pennsylvania.
 The Alliance is striving to provide meaningful opportunities to engage the thousands of outdoor enthusiasts who enjoy the local trails and waterways, and to build a new constituency for protection of clean water among all those living near and visiting the region.